martincadek/rascut/README.md

-# rascut
+# README
-"rascut" stands for R Adult Social Care Utilities which is simple package with functions used across variety of projects at the ASC team in the DHSC.
+R Package with utility functions for Adult Social Care team at the Department of Health and Social Care - rascut.